-Saturdays and Sundays in December George Washington’s Mount Vernon opens for candlelight mansion tours between 5 and 8 p.m.
-Fireside caroling and other festivities make it an appealing family affair. $22/adult and $15/child 11 and younger.
+The first Saturday and Sunday in December, as well as December 20, George Washington’s Mount Vernon opens for candlelight mansion tours between 5 and 8 p.m.
+Fireside caroling and other festivities make it an appealing family affair.

 Celebrate the season at Maymont in Richmond and revel in Victorian holiday splendor!
 Major & Mrs. Dooley’s spectacularly decorated Gilded Age home brings the wonders and festivities of Christmas past to life.
-Tours are offered every half-hour daily (except Mondays) through January 5. $5 suggested donation.
+Tours are offered every half-hour daily (except Mondays) through January 3.

-December 6, 7, 13, and 14 – Experience centuries of Christmas traditions at James Madison’s Montpelier during the Christmas candlelight tours.
+December 5 – Experience centuries of Christmas traditions at James Madison’s Montpelier during the Christmas candlelight tours.
 Visitors are greeted by the gracious hostess Dolley Madison in the Mansion’s Drawing Room as she speaks about early 19th-century Christmas customs.
-Linger in the duPont Gallery, enjoying light refreshments, wine, and wassail while listening to harp music and Christmas carolers. $25 in advance; $35 at the door; $10 for children ages 6 to 14.
+Linger in the duPont Gallery, enjoying light refreshments, wine, and wassail while listening to harp music and Christmas carolers.

-December 7 and 8 – Don’t miss the annual Christmas weekend at Walton’s Mountain Museum in Schuyler.
+December 5 and 7 – Don’t miss the annual Christmas weekend at Walton’s Mountain Museum in Schuyler.
 They’re decorated inside and out, with cookies and cider for your warmth and joy.
 These two days are the only two of the year when visitors are permitted to go beyond the roped areas.

-December 14 and 15 – Historic Berkeley Plantation in Charles City welcomes you to learn how the Harrison family celebrated Christmas during the 18th century.
+December 12 – Historic Berkeley Plantation in Charles City welcomes you to learn how the Harrison family celebrated Christmas during the 18th century.
 Partake in the festive atmosphere created by colonial music and decorations of fresh greenery and natural arrangements from Berkeley’s gardens.
 Costumed guides will add a special treat to your holiday season with stories about Christmas hospitality over 200 years ago.
-Holiday refreshments will be served. $11/adult; $7.50/student; $6 for ages 6 to 12.
-Reservations required.
+Holiday refreshments will be served.

 For more festive events and opportunities, visit Virginia.org/HolidaysInVirginia.